That was word Paul Lambert used to describe Christian Benteke after the Belgian’s Premier League debut.

 Even so, Benteke’s singular season on Merseyside was not as disastrous as many perhaps remember.

-Ten goals in all competitions represented a respectable return for a player starved of minutes befitting his reputation.
+Ten goals in all competitions represented a respectable return for a player starved of minutes.

 The timing of the transfer was just ill-fated, as Klopp’s philosophy transformed the club’s direction just two months after Benteke had been signed as Brendan Rodgers’ target man.